Places to Visit

 Chlorine

-Chlorine is the most commonly used water disinfectant, and it is also usually the chemical of choice for treatment of such water issues a hydrogen sulfide, iron, and manganese.
+Chlorine is the most commonly used water disinfectant, and it is often the chemical of choice for treatment of such water issues as hydrogen sulfide, iron, and manganese.

 Chlorine is a powerful oxidant and is in disinfectants, as well as an essential reagent in the chemical industry.
 As a common disinfectant, chlorine compounds are used in swimming pools to keep them clean and bacteria-free.
-In the upper atmosphere, molecules containting chlorine such as chloroflluorocarbons have been implicated in the destruction of the ozone layer.
+In the upper atmosphere, molecules containing chlorine such as chlorofluorocarbons have been implicated in the destruction of the ozone layer.

 Chlorine, along with chloramine, a blend of chlorine and ammonia, is the most commonly used disinfectant in US water systems.
-Since the early 1900s it has been the disinfectant of choice by most public water suppliers.
+Since the early 1900s it has been the preferred disinfectant of most public water suppliers.

 Basic information about chlorine: